Subscribe to FYI Denmark Blog

 The signing of the constitution established Denmark as a constitutional monarchy.

-This is a holiday for Danes, where Danes flock to outdoor events to hear their favorite politician speak.
+This is a "so called" holiday for Danes, where Danes flock to outdoor events to hear their favorite politician speak.
 Politics is a big deal in Denmark, unlike many countries whose citizens are a little ambivalent about politics and their politicians.

 You will see fields of flags flying on this day all over Denmark.